 PVC or polyvinyl chloride is a common material in false ceiling design.
 They have long life span of more than 10 years with low maintenance.
 PVC ceilings are cost-effective alternative to the conventional ceiling.

-ii) These ceilings are less attractive compared to pop or gypsum ceiling..
+- These ceilings are less attractive compared to pop or gypsum ceilings.

-As PVC panels are waterproof they are suitable in moist or damp areas like bathroom, toilet, basements etc.
+As PVC panels are waterproof, they are suitable in moist or damp areas like bathrooms, toilets, basements, etc.